Trees and People: Resilience in a Changing Climate – John G. Bene Fellowship 2019

 - budget; and

 - the applicant’s capacity to conduct the proposed research, including academic training, local language capacity, professional skills, research experience, and knowledge of country/region of research.

 If you are offered an award, you will be required to submit the appropriate approval from your university's ethics committee, as well as approval from a local Research Ethics Board (as required and when possible).

 We thank all applicants for their interest.
 The candidate recommended for an award will be advised by email in September or October 2019.
 Candidates not recommended will also be informed by email, however, this email will be sent via the online application system.
 Note that your server may not recognize the address and may send the email to your junk or spam folder.
 Please see question 4 in the Technical FAQ for details on how to avoid this problem.

 Before applying, please read the following documents:

 - technical FAQs (if you encounter problems when completing your online application)

-- template for the letter of approval by your research supervisor (refer to checklist for instructions, PDF, 61.8KB)
+- template for the letter of approval by your research supervisor (PDF, 61.8KB) Refer to checklist for instructions.

 If you still have a question after reading all of the above, you may contact us at email@example.com.

-NB: Inquiries will be answered up to two working days before the competition deadline; i.e., until 4:00 PM EDT, June 18, 2018.
+NB: Inquiries will be answered up until two working days before the competition deadline, i.e., until 4:00 PM EDT, July 2, 2019.
 Technical inquiries about difficulties encountered in the online application system should also be directed to firstname.lastname@example.org.
-Please note in your subject line that you are applying for the Trees and People: Resilience in a changing climate – John G. Bene Fellowship 2018.
+Please note in your subject line that you are applying for the Trees and People: Resilience in a changing climate – John G. Bene Fellowship 2019.